-Does your roommate dread going home for the weekend or for breaks?
-Has your roommate ever mentioned to you anything about family abuse at home?
+Do your roommates dread going home for the weekend or for breaks?
+Have your roommates ever mentioned to you anything about family abuse at home?
 Have you overheard fights on the phone with people at home?

 Unfortunately, there is no one cure-all that can fix any of the above situations or any others that may come up.
 The most important thing to remember is that you have resources in your hall as well as across campus.
 Don't get in over your head.
-Get to know your RA, GHD and your Hall Director, and ask him or her to help!
+Get to know your RA, GHD and your Residence Hall Director, and ask him or her to help!

-Roommate + Roommate = Friends?
+Roommates + Roommates = Friends?